Understanding Pain Between the Shoulder Blades

 A lumbar pillow can help correct round-shouldered posture and prevent shoulder and lower back pain.
 Avoid any chair that pushes the shoulders forward.
 Also, set a timer so that you get up from your chair every 20-30 minutes to get the blood pumping back into the muscles.

-You can use a tennis or lacrosse ball placed on the floor to relieve pain in the rhomboids. (shown in the video below).
+You can use a tennis or lacrosse ball placed on the floor to relieve rhomboid pain. (shown in the video below).
 The pressure is centered on a tender spot until the tenderness dissipates, which could be up to a minute.
-When you get up, you should definitely notice your upper back pain has lessened.
+When you get up, you should notice your upper back pain has lessened.
 [7 Tips for Shoulder Blade Pain]

 I am including a video of rhomboid stretching exercises in this post.
 This should only be used when your rhomboids hurt from being in a shortened position, such as lying on one side too long.